Staff

 Tracy Karplus

-Tracy is the Director of Communication for The Orianne Society.
-Born in Singapore, Tracy grew up within the Asia-Pacific region and travelled extensively.
-She spent many of her younger years keeping various reptiles and amphibians and nurturing a fascination with marine biology as an avid scuba diver.
-She attended Pitzer College in southern California and earned her B.A. in Psychology and Fine Arts with a focus in photography.
-Tracy worked in television advertising as an Associate Producer and Prop Stylist for SoloVision Productions, Inc. in New York City, whose clients included the Food Network, HGTV and the CBS Evening News.
-She is now based out of north Georgia, and enjoys cooking, hiking, printmaking, pyrography, and wildlife photography.
+Tracy Karplus serves as the Director of Communication for The Orianne Society.
+Born in Singapore and raised throughout the Asia-Pacific region, Tracy’s formative years were spent immersed in diverse cultures and ecosystems.
+Her fascination with the natural world led her to care for various pets, including snakes, and develop a fascination for marine biology as an avid scuba diver.
+Tracy earned her B.A. in Psychology and Fine Arts from Pitzer College in Southern California.
+Her career began in television advertising as an Associate Producer and Prop Stylist for SoloVision Productions, Inc. in New York City, where she collaborated with clients such as the Food Network, HGTV, and the CBS Evening News.
+Now based in North Georgia, Tracy applies her artistic and creative expertise to communicate science, aiming to educate and inspire others—especially about often-misunderstood animals like snakes.
+In her free time, Tracy enjoys cooking, hiking, printmaking, pyrography and wildlife photography.